edgarkech/scalable_field_camera/STL_4x5/README.md

 - ground glass frame, infill 30%, no supports,
 - ground glass clamps, 100% infill, no supports
 - tripod plate, min 50% infill, no supports
+- only needed when not using a bellows from standard cameras: bellows front frame, min 50% infill, no supports
+- only needed when not using a bellows from standard cameras: bellows back frame, min 50% infill, no supports

 ### non-printed parts
 - bellows, for 4x5" order the bellows from standardcameras.com or from eBay or from aliexpress (e.g. from ecbuyonline2008 aka eTone)